Cosmopal/os-w18-kernel/assign2/readme.txt

-this is the Readme for the assignment 2 part 2 Modifying CFS Scheduler submission, by
+This is the Readme for the assignment 2 part 2 Modifying CFS Scheduler submission, by
 Group ID -
 Palash Aggrawal, 2016064